VirtuallyCreative/virtuallycreative-core/content/_index.md

             type: action
   - section_id: lorem-ipsum
     image_alt: lorem-ipsum
-    content: >
+    content: |
-      > "Everybody is a keyboard user when they are eating with their mouse hand."
+      > Everybody is a keyboard user when they are eating with their mouse hand.
       >
       > \- Adrian Roselli
     type: content_section
   - type: cta_section